amsievert/dndnotes/mdFiles/Argena/Chandaria/Chandarian History/Pre-Dissension/Monfort.md

 Due to it's lack of divine influence, Monfort actually survived the Great Dissension and stood as a bastion of civilization in the decades following the Scourge.
 However, the city was not safe from Anteitic ideologies, and it was a safehaven for early practitioners of the arcane arts.
 ## Present Day Monfort
+Monfort survived through the Scourge and the Age of Dragons, before being destroyed during the Astral Devastation.